mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 <!--/.Footer-->
 {% endhighlight %}

+This is just example.
+Exact code for footer can be downloaded from the GitHub repository.

 Putting it all together we are ready to create first page for our app - landing page!